 Email notifications keep people in the loop.
 In TopClass LMS, a widget embedded in their dashboard shows a feed of the latest discussion posts.
 A document library stores resources and project notes.
 Participants can review what’s worked and what’s failed.

-If your association decides to award credits, certificates, or digital badges (or ribbons) for participation in PLCs, these accomplishments can be shown on the member’s profile within your association’s online community—or at least they can if you’re using the TopClass LMS integration with the Higher Logic online community platform.
+If your association decides to award credits, certificates, or digital badges (or ribbons) for participation in PLCs, these accomplishments can be shown on the member’s profile within your association’s online community.